Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack/Readme.md

 So, when it is no longer `<pending>`, it(from the above output, `88.258.18.69`) should be accessible from your browser.

-Congratulations, you can now skip to the chapter "Using Kubeflow".
+Congratulations, you can now skip to the chapter "Using Dashboard".

 ### If you chose to do the installation manually.